Health Care Administration

 Credits 3

-The purpose of this course is to examine advances in health technology as they relate to human diseases.
-As future health care administrators, students will assess the impact of cutting-edge technologies on administrative functions including capital budgeting and strategic planning and have a framework for understanding and applying this knowledge to diagnostic tests and procedures determined by different diseases of the human body.
+The purpose of this course is to examine advances in health technology as it relates to human diseases.
+As future health care administrators, students assess the impact of innovative technologies on administrative functions including capital budgeting and strategic planning and have a framework for understanding and applying this knowledge to diagnostic tests and procedures determined by different diseases of the human body.
 The course also provides the administrator with in-depth knowledge about specific diseases which aids in the analysis of research data necessary for success in the critical functions of supervision.

 HC 454: Long Term Care Administration